thomascube/vcfconvert/README.txt

 following commands:

 > cd /path/to/vcfconvert
-> ./convert -f ldif -o destination_file.ldif source_file.vcf
+> ./vcfconvert.sh -f ldif -o destination_file.ldif source_file.vcf
 or
-> ./convert -hv -f csv -d ";" -o destination_file.csv source_file.vcf
+> ./vcfconvert.sh -hv -f csv -d ";" -o destination_file.csv source_file.vcf

 To get information about optinal parameters, type
-> ./convert help
+> ./vcfconvert.sh help

 This script is licensed under the GNU GPL a copy of which has been provided.
 Copies of this license can also be found at http://www.fsf.org/licensing/licenses/gpl.txt

-For any bug reports or feature requests please visit my website http://labs.brotherli.ch or send a message to endless@brotherli.ch
+For any bug reports or feature requests please visit my website http://labs.brotherli.ch or send a message to fuzzy@brotherli.ch

 ** Note from Kevin on libdlusb compatibility **